 Do we have gripes?
 Just one – that pesky audio alarm – that’s coming off.
 Other than that, great.

 Good gadget – and Andreas Spiess has found other uses for these.
 Be sure to check out what he’s doing.

 Update – weeks later: Meanwhile the unit has been in my car now for weeks – running constantly without any external power – just it’s own solar panel – UNBELIEVABLE.
 Now, before anyone says anything – I KNOW the photo below is naff, I just took a quick shot after shopping last night to let you see as we were leaving the car… there it is – rubbish weather (rain), no power or connections since fitting, happily reporting tire pressure and OS temperature.
 I didn’t even press a button.
 I live in the Northeast of England in the winter and very FEW of my solar toys work for any time at night, yet here we are, pitch black and the unit continues to display tire pressure.
 Let that sink in for a minute…

-Strangely, only today (Nov 13, 2019) 70Mai sent me an ad on their forthcoming product, similar looking but with app… I’ll take a look at that when it comes out… so far this thing is still running 24-7 COMPLETELY on solar power (not much sun here in the UK) – no problem – it will be interesting to see if the 70Mai device can manage anything like that.
+I plan sometime to take a look at a similar-looking 70Mai tire checker… as the product from Banggood ran 24-7 COMPLETELY on solar power (not much sun here in the UK) – for months without any problems – it would be interesting to see if the 70Mai device can manage that.